golanlevin/60-212/2024/syllabus/60-212_syllabus_fall2024.md

 * Understanding the practical and social assumptions that underpin code in culture

 ### Assessment Structure
-*How will students be assessed in this course: assignments, exams, final, presentation, project, etc.?*
+*How will students be assessed: assignments, exams, final, presentation, project, etc.?*

 * **10 Assignments**.
-There will be 10 sets of Deliverables this semester, given at approximately weekly intervals.
-Each set will have several components, including warmup exercises and a main project, that may have different intermediate deadlines.
+There will be 10 sets of Deliverables this semester, assigned at approximately weekly intervals.
+Each set will have several sub-components, including warmup exercises and a main project, that may have different intermediate deadlines.
 * **Complete the checklists**.
 For each set of deliverables, an objective checklist of subtasks will be provided, with clearly defined assessment criteria.
 To ensure transparency, fairness and consistency, grades in this course are straightforwardly calculated according to students' fulfillment of these checklists and criteria.
-Many items on these checklists are easy to fulfill; pay attention to them.
+Many items on these checklists are intentionally easy to fulfill; pay attention to them.
 * **Qualitative evaluations are decoupled from grades**.
 Students will also receive qualitative feedback from the professor, other CMU faculty, outside professionals, and/or their peers.
-Qualitative critical feedback on the content or quality of projects does not factor into grades.
+Qualitative critical feedback on the content or quality of your projects does not factor into your grade.

+This semester, you can expect to receive the following feedback:

+* You will receive a numeric grade for each component of each weekly set of deliverables, as well as a brief written evaluation about one or more of your weekly projects.
+* At Fall Break, you will receive a mid-semester grade, as well as a written evaluation about your performance.
+* At the end of the semester you will receive a final grade, and an optional written evaluation.

 ### Extra Time Commitments
 *Are there extra time commitments required outside of the regularly scheduled course meeting times?*

 * I anticipate that students will spend approximately 6-8 hours per week outside of class working on their projects.
-* There are likely to be a small number of special events outside of class meeting times (such as public artist lectures), for which attendance is strongly recommended.
+* There will be a small number of special events outside of class meeting times (such as public artist lectures), for which attendance is *strongly recommended*.
 * Students may also wish to attend optional and occasional group work sessions.